-In order to evaluate our proposed scheduling policies, we have implemented a simulator of such DSMS scheduler and ran extensive experiments.
-As our experimental results have shown, FAS-MCQ can increase freshness by up to 50% compared to existing scheduling policies used in DSMSs.
+As our experimental results have shown, FAS-MCQ can increase freshness by up to 50% compared to existing scheduling policies used in Web servers.
 FAS-MCQ achieves this improvement by deciding the execution order of continuous queries based on individual query properties (i.e., cost and selectivity) as well as properties of the update streams (i.e., variability of updates).

 The rest of this paper is organized as follows.
 Section 2 provides the system model.
-In Section 3, we define our freshness-based

-QoD metrics.
-Our proposed policies for improving freshness is presented in Section 4.
+In Section 3, we define our freshness-based QoD metrics.
+Our proposed policy for improving freshness is presented in Section 4.
 Section 5 describes our simulation testbed, whereas Section 6 discusses our experiments and results.
 Section 7 surveys related work.
 We conclude in Section 8.